dr0924/dr0924/README.md

 - 👋 Hi, I’m @dr0924
 - 👀 I’m interested in ...anything under the sun...
 - 🌱 I’m currently learning go lang
-- 💞️ I’m looking to collaborate on Kivy Projects
+- 💞️ I’m working on an exciting project..
-- 📫 How to reach me ...here....
+- 📫 How to reach me ...here.... ping me..

 <!---
 dr0924/dr0924 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.